zhangrengang/subgenome_phasing_example/README.md

 wgdi -km Triticum_turgidum-Hordeum_vulgare.conf
 wgdi -km Triticum_aestivum-Hordeum_vulgare.conf
 ```
-This step generates the karyotype mapping files of two wheats: `Triticum_turgidum.ancestor.txt` and `Triticum_aestivum.ancestor.txt`.
+This step generates the karyotype mapping files of the two wheats: `Triticum_turgidum.ancestor.txt` and `Triticum_aestivum.ancestor.txt`.

-At this stage, we need to manually eidt the two files to assign subgenomes.
+At this stage, we need to manually edit the two files to assign subgenomes.
 We have phased the D subgenome based on Ks-based evidence,
-so we number the blocks of D subgenome as 3, but have to randomly number those of A or B subgenomes as 1 or 2
+so we number the blocks of D subgenome as `3`, but have to randomly number those of A or B subgenomes as `1` or `2`.
+Meanwhile,
-(but the assignments of A/B subgenomes of both wheat are consistant based on the inter-genomic similarity/orthology):
+the assignments of A/B subgenomes of the two wheats are consistant based on the inter-genomic similarity/orthology.
+For eaxmple, if we assign `1A` as `2`, we need to assign `1B` as `1`, for `Triticum_aestivum`, based on their synteny;
+accordingly, we need to assign `1A` as `2` and `1B` as `1`, for `Triticum_turgidum`, based on their orthology to `Triticum_aestivum`:
 ```
 $ cat Triticum_aestivum.ancestor.txt
 1A      1       4359    RoyalBlue       2